COMP2116-Ma-Mario-Game-Game/FoxsTale/README.md

 ![Project Banner](./banner.png)

-Namio is a game that it's playing metod is similar to the classic game "Mario Run".
+FOX'S TALE is a game that it's playing metod is similar to the classic game "Mario Run".
 Player can control the character to move forward and backward.Furthermore, the character can single jump and double jump.
 During the game, player can collect the coins in order to achieve a better score and avoid danger in order to keep the statement of character remain healthy.At the main page of the game contains an ranking of score.

 ## Table of content